hero media

 Nestled on the edge of the city’s coastline and harbour are a beloved collection of Sydney pools and baths that have been enjoyed by casual bathers for generations.

-Cut into the base of cliffs and rocks at the edge of nearly all of Sydney’s beaches are the city’s unique rock pools.
-There are 30 between Palm Beach and Cronulla and together with over 40 harbour pools, make Sydney a Mecca for swimming.
+There are Sydney pools and baths dotted along the coastline that have been enjoyed by generations of casual bathers.
+Cut into the base of cliffs and rocks at the edge of nearly all of Sydney’s beaches are the city’s unique rock pools, which have become a defining part of Sydney life.
+All up, there are 30 stretching from Palm Beach to Cronulla and, together with more than 40 harbour pools, these Sydney pools underscore the city’s deep passion for swimming.

 Bronte Baths